-While the confluence of circumstances is making it attractive for Canadians to enter the U.S. real estate market, it is important for those who are considering a purchase of U.S. residential property to fully understand the U.S. reporting and tax issues related to their ownership of U.S. real property, in addition to any Canadian tax implications.
+Many Canadians enjoy spending time in the U.S., and at some point may consider the purchase of a U.S. vacation property.
+As a result, it is important for Canadians to fully understand U.S. reporting and tax issues related to their ownership of U.S. real property, in addition to any Canadian tax implications.

-This article briefly outlines the Canadian and U.S. income and estate tax implications for a Canadian resident (who is not a U.S. citizen or Green Card holder) who purchases U.S. real property as a vacation property, and includes a summary of potential ownership structures when considering a U.S. real property purchase.
-A discussion of strategies related to the ownership of U.S. real property for the purposes of generating rental income is beyond the scope of this article, however some U.S. income tax considerations with respect to earning rental income and the sale of the property are provided at the end of the article.
+This article briefly outlines the Canadian and U.S. income and estate tax implications for a Canadian resident (who is not a U.S. citizen or Green Card holder) who purchases U.S. real property as a vacation property, and includes a summary of potential ownership structures when considering such a purchase.
+A discussion of strategies related to the ownership of U.S. real property for the purposes of generating rental income is beyond the scope of this article; however, some U.S. income tax considerations with respect to earning rental income and the sale of the property are provided at the end.

-U.S. Estate Tax
+U.S. estate tax

-Unless the vacation property is transferred to a surviving spouse (or qualifying spousal trust) at the time of death, a Canadian would generally incur Canadian income tax on the unrealized capital gains on the property as a result of a deemed disposition at fair market value of the property at death.
-Note that this gain would be calculated in Canadian dollars such that the actual capital gain or loss reported would include a foreign exchange component in addition to any change in the U.S. dollar value of the property.
+Unless the vacation property is transferred to a surviving spouse1 (or qualifying spousal trust) at the time of death, a Canadian resident would generally incur Canadian income tax on the unrealized capital gains on the property, as a result of a deemed disposition, at fair market value, of the property at death.
+Note that this gain would be calculated in Canadian dollars, such that the actual capital gain or loss reported would include a foreign exchange component in addition to any change in the U.S. dollar value of the property over the period of ownership.

-For U.S. tax purposes, the Canadian owner of U.S. real property may also be subject to U.S. estate tax on that property if the individual has U.S. situs assets in excess of US\$60,000 and the value of their worldwide assets are in excess of the exclusion amount in the year of their death.
-In 2011, the exclusion amount is US\$5 million.
-U.S. situs assets include such things as real property located in the U.S. and stocks, options and mutual fund units issued by a U.S. entity.
+For U.S. tax purposes, the Canadian owner of U.S. real property may also be subject to U.S. estate tax on that property if the individual has U.S. situs assets in excess of US\$60,000, and the value of their worldwide assets is in excess of the exclusion amount in the year of their death.
+U.S. tax reform that was signed in December 2017 increased the estate tax exclusion amount to US\$10 million (from the previous exclusion amount of US\$5 million).
+The inflation adjusted amount for 2023 is US\$12.92 million.
+While the increased exemption may eliminate (or reduce) the U.S. estate tax exposure for many estates, it is important to note that the increased exclusion amount is only effective until the end of 2025, when it is scheduled to revert back to the inflation adjusted amount of US\$5 million.
+U.S. situs assets include real property located in the U.S., stocks, options and mutual fund units issued by a U.S. entity.
 Instead of imposing tax on the unrealized gain, the U.S. will impose U.S. estate tax on the fair market value of the property at the time of death.
-However, there is some relief provided in the Canada/U.S. Income Tax Treaty which allows a deduction against Canadian federal income tax for U.S. estate tax payable on property that is located in the U.S. This deduction can significantly reduce the Canadian income tax applicable to that property.
+However, there is some relief provided in the Canada/U.S. Income Tax Treaty which allows a credit against Canadian Federal income tax for U.S. estate tax payable on property that is located in the U.S. This credit can significantly reduce the Canadian income tax applicable to that property.